What is the Actuarial Value Calculator and how is it used?

 - Dental and vision benefits that are incorporated into the insured medical plan are not "excepted benefits" and therefore are subject to the ACA EHB requirement.

 - Dental and vision insurance benefits are treated as "excepted benefits" only if individuals can separately elect or reject the dental or vision benefits.

 - Dental and vision benefits are not "excepted benefits" if employees enrolling in medical insurance automatically get the vision or dental benefits.

-Exchanges offer individuals standard health plans at five levels of coverage ranging from 60 percent to 100 percent of covered costs: bronze – at least 60 percent, silver – at least 70 percent , gold – at least 80 percent , platinum – at least 90 percent , and catastrophic – 100 percent.
-This program will help make health insurance more affordable for those eligible for a Federal Premium Subsidy (financial assistance).
+Exchanges offer individuals standard health plans at five levels of coverage ranging from 60 percent to 100 percent of covered costs.
+This program is intended to help make health insurance more affordable for those eligible for a Federal Premium Subsidy (financial assistance).

 Employers subject to the Fair Labor Standards Act (FLSA) are required to provide a one-time notice to all employees stating whether or not medical coverage is offered to their employees.
 The notice must give information about the Marketplace and explain how an employee may be eligible for a premium subsidy available through the Marketplace if they are not eligible for coverage or the employer plan does not meet certain requirements.